Minardi M191: 1992

 The team used an updated M191, designated the M191B, for the first four races of the season before it was replaced by the Minardi M192.
 With it, Morbidelli, back in the team after his one-off drive for Ferrari at the tail end of the previous season, finished 7th at the Brazilian Grand Prix.
 It was his only finish with the M191B.
 New recruit Christian Fittipaldi likewise only had one finish with the M191B, 11th at the Spanish race.

 Livery

-The M191 featured a mostly black livery, with few spots in yellow and white and sponsorship from SCM Group, among other companies.
+The M191 featured a mostly blue livery, with stripes in yellow and white and sponsorship from SCM Group, among other companies.